cognitedata/opcua-extractor-net/README.md

 ## Local setup
 If you do not have access to an OPC-UA server, and wish to experiment with the extractor, you can run the test server, which is found in releases along with the version of the extractor it was used to test.

+You can also build and run it `by following the instructions in "Setup" above, then running `dotnet run --project Server`.
+Use `dotnet run --project Server -- [options]` to add command line options when running it this way.

 The server has a command line interface, and is capable of simulating a lot of different server behavior.
 Run Server -h for documentation.